kjepo/camelog/README.md

 The door is controlled by a safety device which releases a minute or so after the end of the programme.

-- Switch the machine off by depressing the ON/OFF button again, and the mains-on light goes out.
+- Switch the machine off by pressing the ON/OFF button again, and the mains-on light goes out.